 Prior to suspension of drilling, the first two holes had nearly reached anticipated completion depths.
 Hole AK-20-044 stopped at 813.40 m depth and hole AK-20-45 stopped at 841.40 m depth.
-Both holes have cut an extensive sequence of prospective carbonate host rock stratigraphy cut by porphyry dikes and breccias with increasing intensity of skarn development and sulphide mineralization at depth.
-Results from these two holes were reported in January 2021 with encouraging results.
 Hole AK-20-044 was a 370 m step out from previous drilling and successfully extended the mineralized footprint of the AntaKori system well beyond the current limits of the 2019 resource model and conceptual pit.
-In addition, mineralization and favourable alteration appear to be increasing with depth, with the hole ending in 50.8 m of well mineralized material.
-Hole AK20-045 is less well mineralized, however the intensity of mineralization and alteration is also clearly increasing towards the bottom of the hole.
 The results are discussed in more details under Mineral Property Review below.
 These holes confirm the hypothesis that favourable alteration and mineralization extend significantly to the north of both the reported AntaKori resource and the previously released drill holes in this area.